 5.1.4 MSDU format

 Logical Link Control (LLC) sublayer entities use the MAC sublayer service to exchange PDUs with peer LLC sublayer entities.
 These PDUs are termed MAC sublayer SDUs (MSDUs) when sent to the MAC sublayer.
-There are two LLC sublayer protocols used (see IEEE Std 802(#2677)); LLC Protocol Discrimination (LPD) (see ISO/IEC 8802-2:1998) and EtherType Protocol Discrimination (EPD) (see IEEE Std 802.3-2012).
-(11ak)MSDUs are formatted in accordance with LPD or with EPD, as determined by the first condition below that is true.
+One of two LLC sublayer protocol discrimination methods is used: LLC Protocol Discrimination (LPD) or EtherType Protocol Discrimination (EPD) (see IEEE Std 802).
+(11ak) Length/Type (L/T) encoding uses a two-octet Length/Type field at the start of the MDSU to distinguish LPD and EPD frames.
+The value of the L/T field shall be set to greater than 1535 to indicate that the MSDU uses EPD and that the value of the Length/Type field indicates an EtherType value.
+The value of the L/T field shall be set to less than 1501 to indicate that the MSDU uses LPD.
+Other values of the L/T field are not used.
+MSDUs are formatted in accordance with LLC or L/T encoding, as determined by the first condition below that is true.
 After a true condition has been found, subsequent conditions are ignored.

-a) In the 5.9 GHz bands (see E.2.3 (5.9 GHz band in the United States (5.850–5.925 GHz)) and E.2.4 (5.9 GHz band in Europe (5.855–5.925 GHz))), use EPD.
+a) In the 5.9 GHz bands (see E.2.3 (5.9 GHz band in the United States (5.850–5.925 GHz)) and E.2.4 (5.9 GHz band in Europe (5.855–5.925 GHz))), useL/T encoding.

-b) For OCB communications outside of the 5.9 GHz bands, use LPD.
+b) For OCB communications outside of the 5.9 GHz bands, use LLC encoding.

-c) Within Data frames with (#2227)RAs that are individual addresses, if both the transmitter and receiver are EPD STAs, use EPD.
+c) Within Data frames with (#2227)RAs that are individual addresses, if both the transmitter and receiver are L/T STAs, useL/T encoding.

-d) Within Data frames with (#2227)RAs that are individual addresses, if either the transmitter or the receiver are not EPD STAs, use LPD.
+d) Within Data frames with (#2227)RAs that are individual addresses, if either the transmitter or the receiver is not an L/T STA, useLLC encoding.

-e) If the transmitting AP accepts(MDR2) association only from an EPD STA, use EPD.
+e) If the transmitting AP accepts(MDR2) association only from an EPD STA, useL/T encoding.

-f) If the transmitting mesh STA peers(MDR2) only with an EPD mesh STA, use EPD.
+f) If the transmitting mesh STA peers(MDR2) only with amesh L/T STA, useL/T encoding.

-g) For all other cases, use LPD.
+g) For all other cases, use LLC encoding.

-When LPD is used, in order to achieve interoperability, implementers are recommended to apply the procedures described in ISO/IEC Technical Report 11802-5:1997 (previously known as IEEE Std 802.1H-1997[B21]), along with a selective translation table (STT) that handles a few specific network protocols, with specific attention to the operations required when passing MSDUs to or from LANs or operating system components that use the Ethernet frame format (EPD).
+When L/T encoding is used, in order to achieve interoperability, implementers are recommended to apply the procedures described in ISO/IEC TR11802-5:1997 (previously known as IEEE Std 802.1H-1995 [B21]), along with a selective translation table (STT) that handles a few specific network protocols, with specific attention to the operations required when passing MSDUs to or from LANs or operating system components that use L/T encoding.
 Note that such translations might be required in a STA.

+[Contributor’s note: In this paragraph, the proposal intentionally changes “LPD” not to “LLC encoding” but to “L/T encoding.”
+If the encoding is entirely LLC, then there is no need to apply 11802-5.
+11802-5 applies when translating SNAP/EtherType frames to L/T encoding, addressing whether to use EPD or LPD for the resulting output frame.
+Per 11802-5, the output frame will

 5.1.5 MAC data service architecture